BettyEhnvall/Mire_chronosequence/README.md

 ## NDVI scripts in GEE

-July point and mire level extraction in Google Earth Engine for the years 2017-2022.
+July point and mire level NDVI extraction in Google Earth Engine for the years 2017-2022.
 Point and polygon shapefiles used in the script are provided in the folder "Shapefiles".

 ## Whitebox tools